Azure/application-gateway-kubernetes-ingress/docs/install-new.md

 To create the pre-requisite Azure resources, you can use the following template.
 It creates:
 1) Azure Virtual Network with 2 subnets.
 2) Azure Application Gateway v2.
 3) Azure Kubernetes Service cluster with required permission to deploy nodes in the Virtual Network.
+You have an option to deploy RBAC enabled AKS cluster
 4) User Assigned Identity to initialize the aad-pod-identity service and ingress controller.
 5) Set required RBACs.